calliope-project/calliope/docs/creating/data_sources.md

 )
 ```

-And then you point to those dictionary keys in your data source `source`:
+And then you point to those dictionary keys in the `source` for your data source:

 ```yaml
 data_sources: